MARK STREET UNITED CHURCH

 reflecting justice for all as we worship with intentional harmony, and include full participation of everyone in the life and work of our ministry.”

-Photo Credit: Garth Wedlock
+Photo Credit: Joanne Boonstra

 Are you interested in photography?
 Photos of local nature scenery or wildlife are displayed on the website and with our announcements.
 If you have an interesting photo, send it attached to an email to the church office at [email protected] for potential selection.